-lcon Description Snapdragon Camera - Take photos or record videos.
-For more information see Camera on page 70. othe Sound Recorder - Use to record audio.
-1 StageNow - Allows the TC51 to stage a device for initial use by initiating the deployment of settings, firmware and software.
-U Voice Search - Use to perform searches by asking questions.
-TC51 with GMS only.
-YouTube - Use to view videos on the YouTube web site.
-TC51 with GMS only.
+lcon Description 0 Settings - Use to configure the TC56.
+SimulScan Demo - Use to demonstrate the document capture feature of the TC56.
+SMARTMU - A diagnostic intelligent app.
+Use to diagnose surrounding area and display network stats, such as coverage hole detection, or AP in vicinity.
+Snapdragon Camera - Take photos or record videos.
+For more information see Camera on page 97. othe Sound Recorder - Use to record audio (Available only on devices without GMS software).
+1 StageNow - Allows the TC56 to stage a device for initial use by initiating the deployment of settings, firmware and software.
+U Voice Search - Use to perform searches by asking questions (Available only on devices with GMS software).
+YouTube - Use to view videos on the YouTube web site (Available only on devices with GMS software).